Zymbit-Docs/docs/content/tutorials/perimeter-detect/scm/index.md

 Custom flex PCBs and rigid PCBs may also be used to complete a perimeter loop circuit.

 ### Perimeter Breach Response Actions

-Prior to permanently binding your SCM to a specific host device, it can be configured through the API to respond to a perimeter breach event in one of three ways.
+For released product, prior to permanently binding your SCM to a specific host device, it can be configured through the API to respond to a perimeter breach event in one of three ways.
 After permanent binding is completed, the selected configuration is locked and immutable.

 ##### Response Choices